JussieT/printf/README.md

-# ALX Software Engineering Printf Team Project
+# ALX Printf Team Project

 This project, known as `_printf`, introduces a custom printf function for the C programming language.
 It's designed to efficiently process various inputs and optional arguments, closely resembling the behavior of the standard library function `printf`.
 The submission of this project fulfills the requirements of the ALX Software Engineering course.